-Make the most of your heated towel rail with this great heating accessories:
+Make the most of your heated towel rail with these great heating accessories.

 150 or 250 watt dual fuel element kits allow a heated towel rail to be used on mains electric and not as part of the central heating system - ideal for summer months, when central heating is switched off.
 Always employ a qualified professional to fit a heated element and check that the heated towel rail you wish to buy is compatible.

 There are a variety of functional and designer radiator valves, all with a high quality chrome finish.
 In most cases, you will need to buy these additional to your heated towel rail, but some products come with valves included, so check before buying.